ziongolem2/CPSC254FinalProject/README.md

 # CineBot — AI Movie Recommendation Chatbot

 CineBot is a multi-turn conversational movie recommender powered by the OpenAI API.
-Instead of returning a list from a single query, CineBot asks clarifying questions about your mood, genre preferences, available time, and streaming platform before making a personalized recommendation with an explanation.
+Instead of returning a list from a single query, CineBot asks clarifying questions about your mood, genre preferences, and streaming platform before making a personalized recommendation with an explanation.

 ---